 The inspiration for this dish was Chef Lenny.
 Chef Lenny and I are Foodie Facebook buddies.
 I always love keeping in touch with him as he is a big avid fisherman and he posts the pictures of his catches of the day.
 One day, I was commenting on how delicious one of his meals looked with lots of fresh seafood and Cajun spices and how my boys put Cajun seasoning on everything, I mean everything…. like macaroni and cheese, eggs, soups, chicken, fish, and even popcorn.
 Hey don’t knock the popcorn idea until you tried it.
 It is quite nice.

 My boys starting using Chef Lenny’s Cajun seasoning on everything.
 Before my boys polished off the bottle, I decided to make my Jalapeño Cornbread with BBQ Cajun Lime Shrimp and Pineapple Corn Salsa.
 My boys and I have tried many different Cajun spice brands in the past.
-Most of them are extremely spicy and without much flavour.
-I really enjoyed Chef Lenny’s Cajun spice as it was slightly smokey and flavourful with a little heat.
+Most of them are extremely spicy and without much flavor.
+I really enjoyed Chef Lenny’s Cajun spice as it was slightly smokey and flavorful with a little heat.
 I have not gotten much feedback from the boys.
-However, actions do speak louder than words, and they managed to polished off 2 pounds of Cajun lime shrimp in about 5 minutes flat.
+However, actions do speak louder than words, and they managed to polished off 2 this delicious Cajun Shrimp and Jalapeno Cornbread in about 5 minutes flat.

 Jalapeno Corn Bread